johnknutsonhc/Hennepin-Verified-Modules/docs/content/specs-defs/team-definitions.md

 {{% notice style="important" %}}

 Today, module owners **MUST** be Microsoft FTEs.
-This is to ensure that within AVM the long-term support for each module can be upheld and honoured.
+This is to ensure that within HVM the long-term support for each module can be upheld and honoured.

 {{% /notice %}}